 Join the celebration at the People’s Bank Midwest Celebration Plaza on Main Street between 3rd and 4th Streets beginning at 10:00 am.
-The first finishers are welcomed with the ringing of the church bells as they come off of Lake Hayward on to Main Street at approximately 1:30.
-Good viewing is possible along the length on Main Street.
+The first finishers are welcomed with the ringing of the church bells as they come off of Lake Hayward on to Main Street at approximately 2:00 pm.
+Good viewing is possible along the length of Main Street.

 Parking is available at designated parking lots with shuttle service throughout the day.
 There is limited street parking with in the downtown area, respect the parking direction signs and utilize the parking lots.

 For lodging information, see our Lodging page.

 The First Lutheran Church will provide childcare on Friday, Feb.
 21st and/or Saturday, Feb.
 22nd.